notfromstatefarm/nvflashk/README.md

 ## Backup factory ROM

 Second, you should back up your factory ROM.
 If anything happens, you won't have to go searching for a copy.
+Just do it.
+I'm lazy too.
+Do it anyways.

 ```
 nvflash64k.exe -b factory.rom